Key Fields and Search in Import Scenarios

 Selector Column

-Selector columns on an MYOB Advanced form appear when a user clicks the Magnifier icon of a key field of the form to bring up the Select dialog box.
+Selector columns on an MYOB Acumatica form appear when a user clicks the Magnifier icon of a key field of the form to bring up the Select dialog box.
 When you are performing mapping for an import scenario, you can use any selector columns that are available on the form for the key field.
 To use a selector column for a search in an import scenario, you have to map the selector column to the matching external field.
 Selector column names start with the key field name, followed by -> and then the name of the selector column on the form, such as Customer ID -> Email.
 For example, the instruction with the following settings maps the Email selector column of the Customer ID field on the Customers form to the EMAIL field available in the source.

 Table 2.
 Selector Command Mapping